mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 * `bestTag`
 * `_parse_args`

-The only two that make sense as logical parts of a command-line interface class are `run` and `_parse_args`.
-This code was in need of a refactoring.
+Only two of these methods fit into a logical abstraction of a command-line interface: `run` and `_parse_args`.
+This module code was in desperate need of a refactoring.

 {% include ads.html title="zestful" %}